 The most common causes of spinal cord injuries are:

 While unavoidable accidents cause some spinal cord injuries, many of them could have been prevented if someone had behaved responsibly and reasonably.
 When someone else’s recklessness causes serious harm to your back and spine, you may be forced to deal with severe and lasting consequences as a result.
-When this happens, the Kentucky spinal cord injury lawyers of Minner Vines Moncus Injury Lawyers are here to help you secure the fair compensation that you need.
+When this happens, the Kentucky spinal cord injury lawyers of Minner Vines Injury Lawyers, PLLC are here to help you secure the fair compensation that you need.
 Don’t let the negligence of another person ruin your life.
 Contact us for help today.

 Effects of Spinal Cord Injury